 The promised new road would have allowed these families to once again access the old home sites and 27 cemeteries that, according to their cultural traditions, should be properly cleaned and decorated annually and visited by relatives and friends of the deceased in a religious service in the cemetery known as a decoration (or Decoration Day).
 In the years after the war, portions of the promised road were indeed built.
 But by the 1960s the construction ceased at a point just beyond a tunnel under a mountain ridge.
 This struck many people as odd, and someone appropriately named it the “Road to Nowhere”.
 The name has stuck ever since.

 Today, access to these cemeteries and old family homesteads is only by water.
 Fontana Village Resort and Marina offers transportation by pontoon shuttle to these cemeteries in the Smokies on Decoration Days.
-Click Here for a current Decoration Schedule of Events and Locations at the North Shore Cemetery and Historical Associations website.
+For more information or to get involved, Click Here for North Shore Cemetery and Historical Association’s Facebook page.